Looking back … – A short review of 2025

 Discover the “Around the World Square” Afghan Pattern

-Some weeks ago I had the pleasure to test another design by Pam Knighton-Haener from A Yarn of Serendipity.
+Some weeks ago I had the pleasure of testing another design by Pam Knighton-Haener from A Yarn of Serendipity:

-For my version I used Hobbii Rainbow Cotton 8/6 from my stash.
+For my test-version I used Hobbii Rainbow Cotton 8/6 from my stash.

 Unfortunately, by now, some of them are discontinued in the 8/6 quality.